 The Choristers are often called on to sing in professional engagements, and have appeared with the New Zealand Symphony Orchestra and Orchestra Wellington.

 The Director of Music, Michael Stewart, is currently looking for new choristers for 2014.
 Please make contact with him on [email protected] if you are interested in finding out more.

 Director: Richard Apperley

 The Children’s Choir is aimed at children aged between 5 – 8.
 The choir is directed by Richard Apperley, Assistant Director of Music at the cathedral, and serves as a training ground for those wishing to become members of the Cathedral Choristers.
-Singers will learn essential vocal technique, music theory and experience the joy and fun of singing as part of a choir through both games and repertoire.
+Singers learn essential vocal technique, music theory and experience the joy and fun of singing as part of a choir through both games and repertoire.

-The choir will rehearse during term time on Thursday afternoons from 4 – 4.45pm, and once a month will stay longer to join the Cathedral Choristers to sing Choral Evensong at 5.30pm.
+The choir rehearses during term time on Thursday afternoons from 3.30 – 4.30pm, and once a month sings a service with the Cathedral Choristers.
 There is no cost or audition to be a member of the choir.